Justin McCarthy (hurler): Cork (1984–1985)

 In 1984, McCarthy was back as joint-coach of the Cork senior hurling team with the Rev. Michael O'Brien.
 It was the second time that he was coach of his native county.
 That year McCarthy helped guide Cork to their third Munster title in succession.
 The provincial final win over Tipperary was truly remarkable given the fact that Cork were trailing by four points with four minutes to go and ended up winning the game by four points.
-This victory allowed Cork to advance directly to the centenary year All-Ireland final.
-Offaly provided the opposition on that occasion in a very special championship decider at Semple Stadium in Thurles.
+Cork beat Antrim in the semi final stage to advance to the centenary year All-Ireland final.
+Offaly provided the opposition on that occasion in a special championship decider at Semple Stadium in Thurles.
 It was their first meeting in the history of the championship, however, Cork were the favourites.
-A 3–16 to 1–12 victory gave McCarthy's Cork a reasonably easy but a very special victory nonetheless.
+A 3–16 to 1–12 victory gave McCarthy's Cork a reasonably easy but a special victory nonetheless.

 In 1985 both McCarthy and O'Brien guided Cork to another Munster final appearance.
 Once again provincial rivals Tipperary stood in their way.
 The coaches had prepared their team well and a 4–17 to 4–11 victory was the result.
 The subsequent All-Ireland semi-final saw Cork take on Galway.
 McCarthy's side were the favourites going into the game, however, Galway had other ideas.
 A 4–12 to 5–5 defeat showed that the Cork team were far off the championship pace.
 This defeat was McCarthy's last championship in charge of the side and a new management team was installed at the end of the year.

 Cashel King Cormac's

 Another challenge beckoned in 1990 when McCarthy took charge of the Tipperary side Cashel King Cormac's.
 It had been fifty years since the side had reached the final of the Tipperary County Championship, however, in his first year in charge McCarthy steered them towards the final which they lost by one point.
 The following year they won the county championship before claiming the Munster club title.
-McCarthy's side almost reached the All-Ireland club final, however, they were beaten by eventual winners Kiltormer of Galway at the semi-final stage after playing two replays to decide the winner.
+McCarthy's side almost reached the All-Ireland club final, however, they were beaten by eventual winners Kiltormer of County Galway at the semi-final stage after playing two replays to decide the winner.
 McCarthy remained with Cashel until 1995.